Your cart

 The Kentucky coffeetree is considered a rare tree species.
 It is widely distributed, but rare.
 The tree's native range is limited, occurring from Southern Ontario, Canada and in the United States from Kentucky (where it was first encountered by Europeans) and Connecticut in the east, to Kansas, eastern Nebraska, and southeastern South Dakota in the west, to southern Wisconsin and Michigan in the north, and to northern Louisiana in the south.
 It is planted as an urban shade tree across the United States and eastern Canada, including California.
 It has a disjunct population in Central New York.

-From 1976 to 1994, the Kentucky coffeetree was the state tree of Kentucky, after which the tulip poplar was returned to that designation.
+From 1976 to 1994, the Kentucky coffeetree was the state tree of Kentucky.

 Trees prefer a rich moist soil, such as bottom lands.
 Their growth is largely unaffected by heat, cold, drought, insects, disease, road salt, ice, and alkaline soil.
 Kentucky coffeetree is easy to grow from seed.
 Filing the seedcoat by hand with a small file, and then soaking the seeds in water for 24 hours will ensure rapid germination.